The Navigator Method

-I've been the CFO or Controller inside six companies scaling from $10M to $150M.
+Two decades in the CFO and Controller chair, across multiple PE-backed mid-market companies and industries.
 I learned what works and what breaks by sitting in the chair, not by consulting on it.
 Decision Architecture is what I extracted from that experience.

 The Arc